efabless/caravel_mpw-one/docs/source/getting-started.rst

    project.
 -  ``maglef`` : includes all the maglef files used or produced from the project.
--  ``spi/lvs/`` : includes all the maglef files used or produced from the project.
+-  ``spi/lvs/`` : includes all the spice files used or produced from the project.
 -  ``verilog/dv`` : includes all the simulation test benches and how to run them.